bigmoostache/pipelines_standalone/src/prompt.md

 ====================== NEW DOCUMENT ============================

-# Reference 2
+# Reference 4
->> To cite this article, the "informationid" in the referencement is: 2
+>> To cite this article, the "information_id" in the referencement is: information_id = 4
 >> Context for this document: {
   "title": "Satisfactory functional results and complication rates after anterior glenoid bone block reconstruction in recurrent shoulder dislocation: a mean 4-year follow-up comparative study", "cite_as": "Mahmoud-2022",